Master’s in Psychology

 Master’s Degree in Counseling Psychology

+Master’s programs in counseling psychology are often used as qualifications for licensure as professional counselors or marriage and family therapists.
+These degrees are frequently available with their own subset of concentrations, in fields like correctional psychology, health psychology, Latino counseling, LGBTQ counseling, and family therapy.
 All of these programs deliver training in clinical therapeutic skills similar to a degree in clinical psychology.
 The focus is on hands-on assessment and treatment.
 You develop skills in working with patients directly and assisting them through various mental health issues.
 These degrees can also be considered as part of the path to a PhD or PsyD program and full licensure as a practicing psychologist.

 Master’s Degree in School Psychology

 It’s exactly the right specialization if you love kids and want to work to build a safe, healthy, and supportive learning environment through psychological principles.
-At the same time, you’ll be equipped to deal with the hard parts like violence, abuse, and substance abuse that can crash hard into the bright promising future that children have.
+At the same time, you’ll be equipped to deal with the hard parts like violence, abuse, and substance abuse that can crash hard into the bright, promising future that children have.

 While these programs are sometimes offered by psychology departments as an MA or MS in psychology, you can also find them run by the college school of education and offered as a master’s degree in educational psychology.